Prismatic $F$-gauges and a result of T. Liu: Introduction

-The goal of this short note is to give a new proof of the following result of Tong Liu. \begin{thm}[{\cite[Theorem 1.1]{liuNygaard}}] We have
+The goal of this note is to give a new proof of the following recent result of Tong Liu, which gives a general control on the torsion appearing in $\mathrm{gr}_{{H}}^{\bullet}\fM_{\mathrm{dR}}$. \begin{thm}[{\cite[Thm.
+1.1]{liuNygaard}}] We have

+where $\mathrm{HT}$ denotes the set of Hodge--Tate weights of $T[1/p]$. \end{thm} The key new structure to our proof of Theorem \ref{main thm} is a so-called Sen operator $\Theta$ on $\fM_{HT}:=\fM/E(x)\fM$.
+Our use of $\Theta$ is guided by the structures seen on the diffracted Hodge complex introduced by Bhatt--Lurie in \cite{BhattLurieabsolute}.
+In turn, we construct $\Theta$ from a certain differential operator $D$.
+While it is possible to extract $D$ from the \textit{rational} monodromy operator in the classical theory of Breuil--Kisin modules by some delicate approximations (see Section \ref{section GaoLiu}), its existence --- together with the additional symmetries that it satisfies --- seems best explained by the theory of prismatic $F$-gauges by Bhatt--Lurie \cite{Bhatt}.
+See Subsection \ref{stacky} below.
+Our considerations here are inspired by a recent result of Gee--Kisin on the shape of mod $p$ crystalline Breuil--Kisin modules; in particular, we follow their strategy and realize the objects of interest as quasi-coherent sheaves on certain stacks.

-\end{thm} \begin{remark} Our proof is partially inspired by Drinfeld and Bhatt--Lurie's approach to the Deligne--Illusie theorem via the Sen operator (cf. \cite[Remark 4.7.18]{BhattLurieabsolute}).
+\begin{remark} In fact, we will construct the operator $D$ for a general (possibly ramified) extension $K/\mathbf{Q}_p$.
+As a key ingredient for this, we extend the explicit description of the Hodge--Tate locus given in \cite[Prop.
+5.3.7]{Bhatt} to the case of a general extension; see Proposition \ref{Hodge-Tate description} below. \end{remark} \begin{remark} Our proof is partially inspired by Drinfeld and Bhatt--Lurie's approach to the Deligne--Illusie theorem via the Sen operator (cf. \cite[Remark 4.7.18]{BhattLurieabsolute}).
 As an illustration of this analogy, note that Theorem \ref{main thm} implies in particular that in the case where $\fM$ is effective (which is the case for representations coming from geometry), $\mathrm{gr}^i M$ is torsion free for all $i<p$.
-We can thus roughly think of this special case as an incarnation of (a weaker form of) the Deligne--Illusie theorem (with the bound $i<p$ corresponding to the bound $\dim(\mathfrak{X})<p$ in Deligne--Illusie result). \end{remark} \begin{remark} In both the aforementioned result of Gee--Kisin and our approach to Theorem \ref{main thm}, the critical point seems to be the existence of a certain derivation (see Subsection \ref{stacky} below).
-Once we know its existence, the rest of the argument is essentially elementary. \end{remark}
+We can thus roughly think of this special case as an incarnation of (a weaker form of) the Deligne--Illusie theorem (with the bound $i<p$ corresponding to the bound $\dim(\mathfrak{X})<p$ in Deligne--Illusie result). \end{remark}